OGMods/LittleRocketLabMods/README.md

 ## Mods Included

+### HigherStackSize
+Increases the maximum stack size for all stackable items to 999.
+- Automatically patches all inventory items when they're loaded or used
+- Works with existing saves and new items
+- **Warning:** If you remove this mod, loading a save will reset all item quantities above the default stack size to the default maximum (e.g., items with 50+ will be reduced to the vanilla stack limit)

 ### RunFaster
 Enables the run speed boost for faster player movement.
 - Lightweight mod with no debug console or extra features